shadowezz/Productiv/docs/UserGuide.md

 * Searches return meetings matching at least one keyword, e.g. `Complete game` will return `Complete features` and `Final game`.

 Examples:
-* `find discuss user guide John` returns a meeting with title `discuss user guide` and another with description `with Mr John`.
+* `find Survey` returns a meeting with title `Survey potential customers` and another with description `Don't forget to present survey results.`.
-* `find Mcdonalds` returns a meeting with title `Meet Mcdonalds` and another with description `Cater Mcdonalds breakfast`.
+* `find consult goals` returns a meeting with title `Consult about marketing goals` and another with description `Goals must be achieved!`.

 #### Listing all meetings: `list`